-- Whether project costs incurred and reimbursed comply with the executed project agreements or approved amendments thereof; state and federal laws and regulations; contract provisions, and Commission guidelines. - Whether project deliverables (outputs) are consistent with the project, scope and schedule described in executed project agreements or approved amendments thereof. - Whether project benefits (outcomes and performance metrics) are reasonable in comparison to the estimated performance metrics described in the executed project agreements or approved amendments thereof. - Documentation of the methodologies and assumptions used for the project benefit evaluation and performance metrics shall be preserved by the applicant and made available for review during an audit.
+- Whether project costs incurred and reimbursed comply with the executed project agreements or approved amendments thereof; state and federal laws and regulations; contract provisions, and Commission guidelines. - Whether project deliverables (outputs) are consistent with the project, scope and schedule described in executed project agreements or approved amendments thereof.

+- Whether project benefits (outcomes and performance metrics) are reasonable in comparison to the estimated performance metrics described in the executed project agreements or approved amendments thereof.
+Unless there was a change that occurred by construction contract acceptance or the project becoming operable that requires documentation, benefits are measured 5 years after construction contract acceptance or the project becoming operable, as described in Section D.3 on Project Performance Analysis. - Documentation of the methodologies and assumptions used for the project benefit evaluation and performance metrics shall be preserved by the applicant and made available for review during an audit.
 Required back-up information for each performance metric cited in the project application can be found in the Technical Performance Measurement Methodology Guidebook on the Commission's website.
 The Commission recognizes, there may be variance over time in terms of the benefits that are achieved as compared to those anticipated due to factors beyond the control of the applicant.
 Causes for these variances should be documented.